 John Gamble, who had been on the teaching staff of the College since 1983, served as principal from 2003 to 2008.
 A glance through the summer newsletter of 2006 shows very many achievements by the departments of the senior school, the junior school, and the nursery (by now a well-established part of the college).
 Such successes are, of course, very much part of the picture today too.
 The first of the college's Health Promoting School awards was achieved in 2007.

-Margaret Clarke assumed office in 2008 as the college's fifth principal, a role which she continues to fulfil.
+Margaret Clarke assumed office in 2008 as the College's fifth principal and recently retired in December 2014.
 In the summer newsletter of 2008, Miss Clarke wrote of the college's 25th anniversary, then being celebrated, and the theme of "growing together" as her vision for the future.
-It was also in 2008 that the "Transform" teams began, visiting a school in Burkina Faso, Africa, annually.
+It was also in 2008 that the "Transform" teams began visiting a school in Burkina Faso, Africa, annually until 2011.